medialab/hyphe/doc/api.md

   + _`include_external_links`_ (optional, default: `false`)
   + _`corpus`_ (optional, default: `"--hyphe--"`)

  Warning: this method can be very slow on webentities with many pages or links, privilege paginate_webentity_pagelinks_network whenever possible.
 Returns for a `corpus` the list of all internal NodeLinks of a WebEntity defined by `webentity_id`.
 Optionally add external NodeLinks (the frontier) by setting `include_external_links` to "true".
-Will not return much of anything if Hyphe was configured with `ignore_internal_links` set to "true".
+Will not return much of anything if the corpus was configured with `ignore_internal_links` set to "true".

 - __`paginate_webentity_pagelinks_network`:__